Krautergersheim: History

 Roman remains and Merovingian tombs attest to the site being occupied during Roman times.
 Germans settled the area in the sixth and seventh centuries.
 Various abbeys mention the village: Murbach Abbey in 735, Hohenbourg Abbey (Mont Sainte-Odile) in 778 and Baumgarten Abbey in 1050.

 The commune was destroyed in 1587 during the War of Religion; it was burned by passing mercenaries.
 During the Thirty Years' War the troops of General Ernst von Mansfeld pillaged and sacked the churches and abbeys, abused the peasants and burned the village.
 In 1632 Swedish King Gustav II Adolf came to the aid of German Protestants, and occupied Alsace.

 In 1634, two years after the death of their king, the Swedes left Alsace.
 From the fourteenth century, many noble families ruled the commune.
 The Berckheim family had a castle that was later purchased by Bernard Frederick Turckheim and his wife Lili Schoenemann.
 At the fall of the Empire, Austrian units occupied Krautergersheim for three years.

 Commune activities include potato farming, the industrial production of sauerkraut, and building a strong artisan and commercial industry.

 Sauerkraut

 The sign reads "Capital of the Sauerkraut".

 Krautergersheim is known as the Choucroute (sauerkraut) capital of the region.
 A Choucroute Festival is celebrated on the last Sunday of each September.

 There is a linguistic connection with the name Krautergersheim, since "Kraut" means cabbage in the local language and cabbage is the main ingredient in Sauerkraut/Choucroute.

 Population

-The inhabitants are called Chouvilloises and Chouvillois, which refers to the area's connection with cabbage.
+The inhabitants are called Chouvilloises and Chouvillois in French, which refers to the area's connection with cabbage.